Dairy Free Advent Calendars

 Do you count down the days to Christmas?
 Let me know if you find some other good ideas for dairy free Advent Calendars!

 Disclaimer: I was not paid for mentioning any of these products.
 This round up is all my own research.
-As always, all opinions expressed are my own.
-I am a member of Amazon Associates and will receive a small commission if anyone orders any of the calendars by going through by clicking on the link through to Amazon on this page.
+As always, all opinions expressed are my own and the boys’.

 I got playactiv calenders in lidl, moulding clay and wooden train station pieces.
 Worth a mention.